Trump abandons plan to host 2020 G7 meeting at his Florida golf resort

 In May, the Washington Post reported Doral’s operating income had fallen 69 percent since 2015, citing company documents that it reviewed.

+Mulvaney had suggested on Thursday that Trump would not profit from use of the property because any charges would be “at cost.”

+He also said using Doral “was millions of dollars cheaper” than other facilities and would lead to a “roughly 50% savings” - but the White House did not release any documents to explain that analysis.

-Then President Barack Obama held the 2012 G-8 summit at Camp David, which is in Maryland, about 60 miles (100 km) northwest of Washington.
+Then President Barack Obama held the 2012 G8 summit at Camp David, which is in Maryland, about 60 miles (100 km) northwest of Washington.

+Trump first floated the idea in August after attending the G7 in France.
+He has also hosted world leaders at some of his other properties, including at his Mar-a-Lago oceanfront club in Palm Beach, Florida.

 Reporting by David Shepardson; Editing by Daniel Wallis, Raju Gopalakrishnan